Zondax/ledger-namada/rs/README.md

 # Rust library for Ledger Namada app

-This package provides a basic Rust client library to communicate with the Filecoin App running in a Ledger Nano S/S+/X devices
+This package provides a basic Rust client library to communicate with the Namada App running in a Ledger Nano S/S+/X devices

 ## Build